 Multiple windows: Updating every front window on one story or the entire face of your home can completely transform its look.
 You can create a consistent style with a new set of matching windows.
 The expenses are higher but so are the rewards.

 If you’re considering a single window replacement, it’s probably not solely because of the style.
-It may not be functioning properly either.
+It may not be functioning properly either, or have the features you'd like.
 No matter the issue — worn, inefficient, hard-to-open, or broken — you may need to replace it to help save money and headaches down the line.

 Single window: When it’s just one window causing you problems, go ahead and replace it.
 You may immediately save on energy efficiency, maintenance costs and stress.